 Treating Co-Occurring Conditions

 In the United States, one of the largest special populations in treatment facilities is those with co-morbid conditions.
-Estimates say that about 1 in 4 adults with a mental illness also struggles with a substance abuse disorder.
-Still, only 12 percent of the 4 million American adults who suffered from a Dual Diagnosis received treatment for both conditions.
+Estimates say that about one in four adults with a mental illness also struggles with a substance abuse disorder.
+Still, only 12% of the four million American adults who suffered from a dual diagnosis condition received treatment for both conditions.

 For example, some common co-occurring disorders include: